A Survey on Deep Learning Techniques for Action Anticipation: Methods

 Video representations capture the semantic information about actions and can be automatically computed using a pre-trained feature extractor, making them scalable to unlabeled videos.
-Building upon this idea, an initial work~\cite{vondrick2016anticipating} built a deep regression network that takes a single frame as input and anticipates the future frame representation of a pre-trained AlexNet~\cite{Alexnet2012} (last hidden layer (\texttt{fc7})).
-A single frame, however, does not provide much information about the past.
-To tackle this limitation, Zhong and Zheng~\cite{zhong2018unsupervised} developed a two-stream network comprising a spatial stream and a temporal stream, following the learning objective from~\cite{vondrick2016anticipating} (i.e., an MSE loss).
-While the spatial stream encoded the spatial context of the recent frame using a ResNet~\cite{he2016deep}, the temporal stream summarized the historical information using a Long Short-Term Memory unit (LSTM~\cite{hochreiter1997long}).
-To address the limited long-term modeling ability of LSTMs, the authors proposed employing a compact representation computed by a fully connected layer over all hidden states of past time steps.
-With the encoded spatial and temporal context, a fully connected layer was then employed to predict future representations.
-Through the incorporation of temporal information, this approach surpassed~\cite{vondrick2016anticipating}.
+Vondrick\etal~\cite{vondrick2016anticipating} initiated this line by building a regression network that takes a single frame as input and anticipates the future representation of a pre-trained AlexNet~\cite{Alexnet2012}.
+To incorporate historical context, Zhong and Zheng~\cite{zhong2018unsupervised} developed a two-stream architecture: a spatial stream encodes the current frame, while a temporal stream summarizes the observation history with an LSTM~\cite{hochreiter1997long}.
+To mitigate the LSTM's limited long-range capacity, a fully connected layer aggregates all hidden states into a compact representation before predicting future features.